Barbican Arts

 Also at Barbican House

-There are other fun activities and classes at Barbican House which you can book directly with the organisers.
+There are many other arts activities and classes at Barbican House which you can book directly with the organisers.

 Read below to find out more.